Faith Thomas

-Faith Thomas (22 February 1933 – 15 April 2023), born Tinnipha, was an Australian cricketer and hockey player.
-She was also a nurse in regional South Australia.
+Faith Thomas (22 February 1933 – 15 April 2023), born Tinnipha, was an Australian cricketer.
+She was also a nurse in regional South Australia and a hockey player.
 Thomas is known for being the first Indigenous woman to represent Australia in any sport as well as for her distinguished service to the Australian Indigenous community.

 Early life

-Thomas was born at the Nepabunna Aboriginal Mission in South Australia.
+Thomas was born as Tinnipha at the Nepabunna Aboriginal Mission in South Australia.
 Her mother, Ivy, was an Adnyamathanha woman and her father was German.
 Her mother would take her to the Colebrook Home for Aboriginal Children in Quorn when she was a baby.
 She would play cricket with other children at Colebrook, using stones as balls, and making bats from wood they found.

 Nursing career

 Thomas completed her nursing training at the Royal Adelaide Hospital, graduating in 1954.
 She was South Australia's first Indigenous nurse to be employed as a public servant.
 Thomas undertook midwifery training in Adelaide at Queen Victoria Hospital in Adelaide and in 1958 was employed to work at Raukkan (known then as Point McLeay Aboriginal Reserve).
 Thomas later went on to become a patrol nurse, spending much time living out of her car while on call.